Matthijnssenslab/ViPER/README.md

     Tabular BLAST file with 12 preconfigured fields:<br> `qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore`

 ### `KRONA`
 This directory contains an html file which shows an interactive Krona pie chart.
-This file is generated from the magnitudes and m8 file in the `SCAFFOLDS` and `DIAMOND` directories, respectively.
+This file is generated from the magnitudes and m8 file in the `CONTIGS` and `DIAMOND` directories, respectively.

 ### `QC`
 By default some quality control checks are implemented in the `viper.sh` script.
 The quality of trimmed reads (forward, reverse and unpaired) is checked by [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), this gives you separate files for each read file which can be combined by [MultiQC](https://multiqc.info/).
 Run following line in the QC directory after `viper.sh` has finished: